fron/fron/README.md

 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning about Ethical Hacking
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 You can reach me at @francisqueins@hotmail.com
+- 📫 You can reach me at @fron@student.rccd.edu

 <!---
 fron/fron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.